 Manual Answer mode (requiring recipient action).

-Subject to privacy settings of the other participants, the PoC participant can also be notified of the status of on-going PoC sessions, such as the arrival of new PoC participants.
+Subject to privacy settings of the other participants, the PoC Participant can also be notified of the status of on-going PoC Sessions, such as the arrival of new PoC Participants.

-Once the PoC participant requests to speak and is granted the right to speak, the other PoC participant(s) in the PoC session can listen without further action.
+Once the PoC Participant requests to speak and is granted the right to speak, the other PoC Participant(s) in the PoC Session can listen without further action.

-Figure 7: Basic User Experience
+Figure 8: Basic User Experience

-Note: the “PoC service provider” cloud may include multiple PoC service providers.
+Note: the “PoC Service Provider” cloud may include multiple PoC Service Providers.

 Terminal User Interface (Informative)

-The following requirments pertaining to PoC terminal and user–interface arequirements are considered out-of-scope of the PoC service enabler.
-These informative requirements are captured herein as issues for terminal design and development considerations in support of the PoC subscriber services.
+The following requirements pertaining to PoC terminal and user–interface requirements are considered out-of-scope of the PoC Service Enabler.
+These informative requirements are captured herein as issues for terminal design and development considerations in support of the PoC User services.

 Some activator mechanism (e.g. a dedicated button) may be required on the terminal for activating the PoC function.
 In the absence of such an activator, there should be an alternative method defined to activate the PoC function (e.g. using certain terminal keypad sequence, soft keys or touch screen action).
 As an option, more one PoC activator may be defined for multiple group operations.